Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

 Planned obsolescence?

-But, lo and behold, the demise of run down CIDs creates potentially lucrative construction and renovation opportunities for the HOA industry.
+But, lo and behold, the demise of run down CIDs creates lucrative construction and renovation opportunities for the HOA industry.
 It begs a serious question that no one dares to ask.
 Could it be that the original creators of CIDs always contemplated their planned obsolescence?

 Trade group pushing for HUD to allow FHA financing for major condo rehabs